kammradt/lets-meet-api/README.md

 - [ ] **Users module**
 	- [x] Anyone should be able to register and become a User
 	- [x] Any User should be able to get own information
-	- [ ] Admins should be able to retrieve information about all users
+	- [x] Admins should be able to retrieve information about all users
+	    - [ ] Create a custom PaginationOptions for listing users by role
-	- [ ] Admins should be able to update a User role
+	- [x] Admins should be able to update a User role

 - [x] **Auth module**
 	- [x] Any User should be able to perform login and receiving a JWT to use in next requests.